openthread/openthread/tools/harness-thci/README.md

 9. Drag the "OpenThread_WpanCtl: Wpantund + NCP" reference device to the **Test Bed** section with the desired number.

 10. Select one or more test cases to execute.

+The above is for the serial connection mode between the DUT and the Host PC.
+The ssh connection mode is also supported for OpenThread WpanCtl, but it can not be auto-discovered and only can be used via ‘Drag and Add’ way in the ‘Configure Test Bed’ Page of Test Harness.
+The configuration is as following:

+1. Make Raspberry Pi and Host PC in the same LAN.

+2. Login Raspberry Pi, sudo raspi-config, then -> interfacing options -> enable ssh.

+3. Install python paramiko package to `C:\GRL\Pyton2.7`

+4. Copy "OpenThread_WpanCtl.png" to `C:\GRL\Thread1.1\Web\images`.

+5. Copy "deviceInputFields.xml" to `C:\GRL\Thread1.1\Web\data`.

+6. Copy "OpenThread_WpanCtl.py" to `C:\GRL\Thread1.1\Thread_Harness\THCI`.

+7. Launch the Thread Test Harness Software, modify the default configuration if needed, and select **Start**.

+8. Drag the "OpenThread_WpanCtl: Wpantund + NCP (SSH)" reference device to the **Test Bed** section with the desired number.
+   Then fill in the Raspberry Pi IPv4 address and port and click `connect` icon button to get the NCP version.

+9. Select one or more test cases to execute.